-Join Scott Onstott for an in-depth discussion in this video Editing dimension styles, part of Working with Dimensions in AutoCAD.
+Join Scott Onstott for an in-depth discussion in this video Editing dimension styles, part of AutoCAD: Working with Dimensions.

 - In the previous chapter all the dimension objects that we made we had to adjust because the precision value was too much by default.
 This is obviously not a very efficient approach.
 It's much better to make the change in the dimension style and then all of the subsequent dimension objects that you make will have the correct information.
 So, go up here to the Dimensions panel and open up this drop down menu, and you'll see this gallery interface where you can select Annotative or Standard.

 These are the default styles that come in the default drawing template.
 If you actually wanna adjust the dimension style you have to click down here.
 That opens up the manager and we can see the same information again with Annotative and Standard.
 Click Modify and you'll see a dialog box that's organized with tabs.
 We've seen all of this information before in the Properties palette but now it's organized in a more graphical way with more explanation.